.

 Oddly, on the 5D MK II, there's a modest amount of flare and ghosting with bright sunsets.
 The ghosting puzzled me since it never happened with film or APS-C (1.6X) cameras and wasn't visible in the viewfinder.
 The 5D MKII's large CMOS sensor is shinny and I suspect is reflecting the sun's disk back to the rear element.

-I also tested the EF 300 4 L USM on my EOS R7 with mount adapter.
+I also tested the EF 300 4 L USM on my EOS R and R7 with mount adapter.
 Of course, no AFMA calibration is needed and it was sharp and fast focusing from the get-go.
 Although R7 has IBIS, the effectiveness of stabilization was almost nil.

 Tripod Collar